What is lawn aeration and the importance of it?

 - Improves air exchange between the soil and atmosphere

-- Improves fertilizer uptake and use
+- Improves fertilizer uptake which helps minimize nutrient runoff

 - Improves resiliency and cushioning

 CLICK HERE TO WATCH A VIDEO ABOUT THE IMPORTANCE OF LAWN AERATION WITH ADAM JONES, VICE PRESIDENT OF QUALITY ASSURANCE